ilyasergey/YSC4231/source/syllabus.rst

 Lectures
 --------

-* August 13: Introduction: What this course is about.
+* Introduction: What this course is about.
-* August 16: Mutual Exclusion

-* August 20: (`Ilya is away`) Functional and Imperative Programming in Scala
+* Functional and Imperative Programming in Scala
-* August 23: Mutual Exclusion (continued)
+* Mutual Exclusion

-* August 27: Concurrent Objects
-* August 30: Concurrent Objects (continued)
+* Concurrent Objects

-* September 3: Reasoning about Consensus in Shared Memory
+* Reasoning about Consensus in Shared Memory
-* September 6: Read-Modify-Write Operations
+* Read-Modify-Write Operations

-* September 10: Spin Locks
+* Spin Locks
-* September 13: Monitors and Semaphores
+* Monitors and Semaphores

-* September 17: Read-Write Locks and Linked Lists
+* Read-Write Locks
-* September 20: Linked Lists (Continued)
+* Linked Lists

 **Mid-Term Break: Project (Theory and Programming)**

-* October 1: Linked Lists (Still continued)
-* October 4: Concurrent Queues
+* Concurrent Queues

-* October 8: Stacks and Elimination
+* Stacks and Elimination
-* October 11: (`Ilya is away`) Skiplists
+* Skiplists
+* Data Race Detection in Practice

-* October 15: Futures in Java and Scala
+* Futures in Java and Scala
-* October 18: Promises
+* Promises

-* October 22: Using Data-Parallel Collections
+* Using Data-Parallel Collections
-* October 25: (`Ilya is away`) Data Race Detection in Practice

-* October 29: Implementing Parallel Collections
+* Implementing Parallel Collections
-* November 1: Actor-Based Concurrency
+* Actor-Based Concurrency

-* November 5: Communication between Actors
+* Communication between Actors
-* November 8: Actor Supervision
+* Actor Supervision

-* November 12: Distributed Consensus; Paxos
+* Distributed Consensus; Paxos
-* November 15: Byzantine Fault-Tolerance and Blockchain Consensus
+* Byzantine Fault-Tolerance and Blockchain Consensus

 **Final Project**